ChalkandFeather/Bank-tech-test/README.md

 # User questions:

-what format should the statement be presented e.g date Is there a limit to whic a user can withdraw funds?
+should the statment display individual lines for multiple credits added to the account on the same day. what format should the statement be presented e.g date Is there a limit to whic a user can withdraw funds?
 Can a user withdraw more than the balance? - set max